FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Magic and Rare Items:**
   - Filtering for magic and rare items becomes more strict when your character exceeds specific level thresholds
     - Generally, these thresholds are at character level 80+ for exceptional-tier items and 90+ for elite-tier
-  - Select exceptional and elite-tier magic/rare armors and weapons (particularly non-ethereal weapons) are hidden past specific level thresholds.
-  - Normal-tier non-ethereal magic/rare weapons that are deemed not useful for crafting are hidden.
+  - Normal-tier non-ethereal magic weapons that are deemed not useful for crafting are hidden.
   - Magic ethereal armors, belts, boots, and gloves are filtered out
   - Non-ethereal magic amazon javelins are hidden unless your character is an Amazon
   - Ethereal craftable throwing weapons no longer notify unless your character is a Barbarian